-The imagery helps us imagine how strong and influential the four kingdoms appear on the surface.
+The imagery helps us imagine how mighty the four kingdoms appear on the surface and how intimidating it feels to live under their rule.
 The stone that strikes them and immediately destroys them helps us feel the sudden and total nature of their downfall.
 The great mountain filling the whole earth represents that God's rule will completely obliterate all human kingdoms forever.